plana93/From-PhD-to-ML-Interviews-With-Python/ML Interview Preparation/Machine Learning /theory/README.md

 ### ML Classic Concepts

 #### Supervised Learning
-:writing_hand:

-Supervised learning involves training a model on a labeled dataset, where each input is paired with the corresponding correct output.
+:writing_hand: Supervised learning involves training a model on a labeled dataset, where each input is paired with the corresponding correct output.
 Commonly used for classification and regression tasks.

 #### Unsupervised Learning

-Unsupervised learning deals with unlabeled data, aiming to find patterns or structures within it.
+:writing_hand: Unsupervised learning deals with unlabeled data, aiming to find patterns or structures within it.
 Common techniques include clustering and dimensionality reduction.

 #### Reinforcement Learning
-Reinforcement learning involves an agent learning to make decisions by interacting with an environment.
+ :writing_hand: Reinforcement learning involves an agent learning to make decisions by interacting with an environment.
 It receives feedback in the form of rewards or penalties.